 You can mirror your iPad or phone, letting you use any fun app for therapy and show what you are seeing on the screen.
 Students won’t be able to interact with the app, but you can tap the iPad for them to make things happen.
 Sometimes younger children don’t even realize you are the one doing it!

-My friend Sarah Wu, SLP shows you How to mirror an iPad on Zoom If you’re using another teletherapy platform that doesn’t offer this capability, you can mirror your iPad by using a mirroring app.
+How to mirror an iPad on Zoom If you’re using another teletherapy platform that doesn’t offer this capability, you can mirror your iPad by using a mirroring app.
 It will stream the view of your screen to your computer, then you can share that on your platform.
 Search “screen mirroring” in the app store.

 11. BOOM Cards